 A general guide and video can be found here on How to Tutor Online.
 We expect to see an online whiteboard such a Bitpaper and digital pen being used for any quantitative subject or one where equations and diagrams are heavily involved, (Maths, Science, Economics, Computer Science).
 For qualitative subjects, we expect to see Google docs, screen sharing and other collaborative subjects being used.

-The interview tutorial is conduced online through the Spires classroom using Zoom (guide).
+The interview tutorial is conduced online through the Spires classroom using Lessonspace (guide).

 You can find more information here on starting your interview at the scheduled time.